The Re-Applicant Committee Packet will be available on December 15, 2018.

 There are many reasons why an applicant may not be accepted to professional school the first time they apply.
-Some of the most common reasons are GPA- Science and/or Overall, Test Score- MCAT, DAT, or OAT, limited patient interaction and clinical experience, late submission of application or supplemental documents, or any combination of the reasons.
+Some of the most common reasons are GPA- science and/or overall, test score- MCAT, DAT, or OAT, limited patient interaction and clinical experience, late submission of application or supplemental documents, or any combination of these reasons.

 Before you move forward with your application, you should consider the following: